Xyris marginata

-Xyris marginata, commonly known as alpine yellow eye, was first collected by German-Australian botanist Ferdinand von Mueller in 1875.
-Xyris marginata is a monocot in the family Xyridaceae which is endemic to King Island (Tasmania) and Tasmania, commonly growing in button grass moorlands, at altitudes of up to 1070 meters (3,510.5 ft) above sea level.
+Xyris marginata, commonly known as alpine yellow eye, is a monocot in the family Xyridaceae which is endemic to King Island (Tasmania) and Tasmania, commonly growing in button grass moorlands, at altitudes of up to 1070 meters (3,510.5 ft) above sea level.
+It was first collected by German-Australian botanist Ferdinand von Mueller in 1875.

 Taxonomy

 The etymology of the word Xyris has two sources.
 The Latin root of the word stems from iris, presumably as many of both of the monocot genera are renowned for their bright yellow flowers.
 Marginata refers to the tightly rolled leaf margins of the species.

 There are four native species in Tasmania: Xyris marginata, Xyris muelleri, Xyris operculata, and Xyris tasmanica.
 They all occupy waterlogged soils and swamps with Xyris marginata thriving at the highest altitude.
 Xyris operculata is the only one not endemic to Tasmania.

 Description

 Xyris marginata grows on high altitude moors.
 Its most notable characteristics are its yellow flowers, its twisting stems, and the wavy margins found on the bracts of its inflorescence.
 The blade is 1 mm broad and thick; its base sheathing being 4–6 cm long; and the main stalk, coming from the roots, is between 15 and 55 cm long.
 It is perennial and forms small tussocks.

 Xyris marginata, like all Tasmanian Xyridaceaes, flowers between November and January.
 The flower head is broader towards the top, almost forming a globe, the lateral sepals are turned inwards and rough in texture.
 The petals are rounded and a golden yellow colour.
 They have finely notched margins, for which X. marginata gets its name.
 The stamens are equipped with anthers protruding on short filaments, with hairy staminodes reaching towards its base.
 They have three branches which are shallowly channelled.
 There are minute margins projected out from these that may be difficult to see without a magnifying glass.
 Finally, the flower contains a three-lobed capsule that is hardened at the top.
 The leaves are thick, with a central rib, and are characteristically dark brown and shiny.
 The margins are rounded, except at the tip of the leaf which is awl shaped.
 They are spirally arranged from the bottom of the plant.
 The bracts are dark brown, becoming larger and broader as they ascend.
 Their outline is curved, irregularly torn, and darker in colour towards the centre.